 - 1. Project Director- This official must be an employee of the applicant agency or from a contractor organization, at the applicant's option, who will be directly responsible for operation of the project.
 This person will be the primary contact for the application and the post-award phase. - 2.
 Financial Officer- This official must be the chief financial officer of the applicant agency such as the county auditor, city treasurer, or comptroller. - 3.
 Authorized Official- This official is authorized to apply for, accept, decline or cancel the grant for the applicant agency.
 This person must be the executive director of a state agency, chairperson of the county Board of Commissioners, mayor, or chairperson of the City Council.
-All official correspondence regarding the grant and the application (assurances, disclosures, certifications, award documentation, subgrant expenditure reports, subgrant adjustment reports) must be signed by the authorized official.
-Once an award has been made, the authorized official may designate someone to sign this documentation by submitting a Designation of Grant Officials Signature Authorization letter.
+All official correspondence regarding the grant and the application (assurances, disclosures, certifications, award documentation, subgrant expenditure reports, subgrant adjustment reports) must be signed by the authorized official. - 4.
+Executive Director, if not listed as the Project Director.